-Discover Chicago on Foot: The Ultimate Walking Guide for Tourists
+Discover Chicago on Foot or Bike: The Ultimate Walking Guide for Tourists

 You could also take public transit, rent a scooter or bike, or call an Uber between these spots if you prefer.
-Customize this list to your own must-visit stops or break it up among several days in the city!
-Any way you do it, enjoy!
+Customize this list to your must-visit stops or break it up among several days in the city!
+Anyway you do it, enjoy!

 Affiliate Disclaimer